-- Established communications providers, such as AT&T Inc., Comcast Corporation, Verizon Communications Inc. and Rogers Communications Inc: - Other cloud-based communications companies such as RingCentral Inc., Vonage Holdings Corp, 8x8 Inc., Nextiva, Inc., Intermedia.net Inc., Dialpad Inc., Microsoft Corporation, Zoom Video Communications, Inc., and Alphabet Inc. (Google Voice); and - Traditional on-premise hardware business communications providers such as Avaya Inc., Cisco Systems, Inc. and Mitel, Inc.
+- Established communications providers, such as Comcast Corporation, Verizon Communications Inc. and Rogers Communications Inc; - Other cloud-based communications companies such as RingCentral Inc., Vonage Holdings Corp (acquired by Ericsson), 8x8 Inc., Nextiva, Inc., Intermedia.net Inc., Dialpad Inc., Microsoft Corporation, Zoom Video Communications, Inc., and Alphabet Inc. (Google Voice); and - Traditional on-premise hardware business communications providers such as Avaya Inc., Cisco Systems, Inc. and Mitel, Inc.

 All of these companies currently or may in the future host their solutions through the cloud.

-Additionally, we recently entered the POTS replacement market and our new AirDial product will face competition from other companies, such as Granite Telecommunications LLC and DataRemote Inc., promoting their own POTS-related products and solutions.
+Additionally, we recently entered the POTS replacement market and our new AirDial product faces competition from other companies, including Verizon Communications Inc., Granite Telecommunications LLC, and Napco Securities Technologies, Inc., as well as other service providers that bundle their offerings with POTS-related products from POTS replacement equipment manufacturers, such as DataRemote Inc.